 It started when Sargento – a name you’ve seen many times in this blog already – invited me again to pick one of their recipes and run with it.
 It’s one of my favorite things to do, it gives me new ideas, I work with a great product, and it lets me adapt them to my and my family’s liking.

-We often have brunch in the weekends at home, since we tend to get up a later than on weekdays.
+We often have brunch on weekends at home, since we tend to get up a bit later than on weekdays.
 This is the perfect dish to serve.
-It doesn’t require a lot of work and served with some salad will sustain you for many hours.
-So I never did figure out what dish that was that was just like this, I’ll find out some day, I guess.
+It doesn’t require a lot of work and served with some salad it will sustain you for many hours.
+So I never did figure out what dish it was that was just like this, I’ll find out some day, I guess.

 - ½ day-old baguette (8 oz), diced